Back to All Events

 $15 ADVANCE tickets | $20 DAY OF SHOW | $10 STUDENT tickets with ID | always pay what you can

-Katy Pinke develops a transdisciplinary performance about a revived Eurydice’s encounter with Bible Belt short wave radio
+Katy Pinke develops a transdisciplinary performance about a revived Eurydice’s encounter with shortwave radio* (known as the "internet before the Internet") together with Corey Fogel

-Katy Pinke is developing a transdisciplinary performance about a revived Eurydice’s (from the Greek myth, Orpheus and Eurydice) encounter with bible belt short wave radio.
-Combining traditions of clown, fitzmaurice voice technique, and noise improvisation, the piece explores the embodiment of disembodied voice; the translation of invisible, feminine, and slipperily gendered dimensions; and the collision of a jester with the weird, dark world of evangelical and conspiracy-oriented broadcasting.
+Combining traditions of clown, Fitzmaurice voice technique, and noise improvisation, the piece explores the embodiment of disembodied voice; the translation of invisible, feminine, and slipperily gendered dimensions; and the collision of a jester with the fraught world of media broadcasting.

 This piece is an exploration of the body/human being as a divine channel, in an encounter with the fracturing of political and consensus reality, as it takes place over media channels.
 Pinke has previously explored themes of patriarchal collapse, heartbreak, and quantum physics through the mythical proxy of Eurydice (from the Greek myth, Orpheus and Eurydice).
-During this residency Pinke will revive her experiment of embodying Eurydice and explore the development of an improvisational language in live interaction with short-wave radio signals from the bible belt.
+During this residency Pinke will revive her experiment of embodying Eurydice and explore the development of an improvisational language in live interaction with shortwave radio signals.
 Playing with pre-written, collaged, and improvised text, the embodied voice, and feedback and radio signals, live with her collaborator Corey Fogel she will let the audience into the development of that language.

 Katy Pinke